 Common Phishing Attacks

-Phishing is a common way cybercriminals try to steal a person’s personal information or to install harmful software, called malware, on someone else’s computer.
+Phishing is a sneaky tactic cybercriminals use to steal your personal information or install harmful software, known as malware, on your devices.

 Email Phishing